Croatan: Speculation of the fate of the "Lost Colony"

+In 1709, English explorer John Lawson wrote A New Voyage to Carolina, in which he recounts the history of North Carolina.
+He describes the remains of an English fort on Roanoke Island, and then conjectures that the "Hatteras Indians" were descended from the settlers at Roanoke, stating "A farther Confirmation of this we have from the Hatteras Indians, who either then lived on Ronoak-Island, or much frequented it.
+These tell us, that several of their Ancestors were white People, and could talk in a Book, as we do; the Truth of which is confirm’d by gray Eyes being found frequently amongst these Indians, and no others."

-Based on legend, some people said that the Lumbee tribe, based in North Carolina, were descendants of the Croatan and survivors of the Lost Colony of Roanoke Island.
-For over a hundred years, historians and other scholars have been examining the question of Lumbee origin.
+Based on legend, some Lumbees, based in North Carolina, self-identified as descendants of the Croatan and survivors of the Lost Colony of Roanoke Island.
+For more than a hundred years, historians and other scholars have been examining the question of Lumbee origin.
 Although there have been many explanations and conjectures, two theories persist.
 In 1885, Hamilton McMillan, a local historian and state legislator, proposed the "Lost Colony" theory.
 Based upon oral tradition among the Lumbees and what he deemed as strong circumstantial evidence, McMillan posited a connection between the Lumbees and the early English colonists who settled on Roanoke Island in 1587 and the Algonquian tribes (Croatan included) who inhabited coastal North Carolina at the same time.
-According to historical accounts, the colonists mysteriously disappeared soon after they settled, leaving little evidence of their destination or fate.
-McMillan's hypothesis, which was also supported by the historian Stephen Weeks, contends that the colonists migrated with the Indians toward the interior of North Carolina's and by 1650 had settled along the banks of the Lumber River.
+McMillan's hypothesis, which was also supported by the historian Stephen Weeks, contends that the colonists migrated with the Indians toward the interior of North Carolina and by 1650 had settled along the banks of the Lumber River.
 It is suggested the present-day Lumbees are the descendants of these two groups.